go-recordkeeper/go-recordkeeper/client/board/README.md

 # go-board
-A simple go board renderer in Typescript
+A simple go board renderer in Typescript.

 ## Building
 ```